 This is Carmen as you've never seen it before.
 So often a gaudy presentation of hot-blooded passion and haughty gypsy distain, it is an altogether different take on Bizet and Mérimée's tale of thwarted love and bitter betrayal.

-Goryachova gives a superb performance, embodying the she-cat Carmen with her flashing eyes and fearsome claws, ready to strike at anyone who stands in her way as she morphs from a souvenir matador doll through a history of dresses in the monochrome and sepia signature of Tag's costumes.
+Anna Goryachova gave a superb performance in the first run of this production, embodying the she-cat Carmen with her flashing eyes and fearsome claws, ready to strike at anyone who stands in her way as she morphs from a souvenir matador doll through a history of dresses in the monochrome and sepia signature of Tag's costumes.
 If you love her, you are playing with fire: if you don’t love her, she's more dangerous still.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 30 Nov 18 – 22 Dec 18, Times vary; 7 performances, running time about 3 hours